buchslava/sustainablereading/README.md

 and pass a communication channel into it.
 Pay attention to the first parameter (10).
 This means waiting 10 seconds after trying to fall.
 You can of course choose another one, say 100 or 5 seconds ...

-3. Now you can tell the main logic about new URL (URLs):
+3. Now you can tell the main logic about new URL (URLs)

 ```go
 sr.Add("http://localhost:3100/data1")